Adityaroy000/Adityaroy000/README.md

 - 👋 Hi, I’m Aditya roy.
-- 👀 I’m interested in programming language Like C,C++,Pyhton.
+- 👀 I’m interested in programming language Like C,C++,Python.
 - 🌱 I’m currently learning some of the programing language.
 - 💞️ I’m looking to collaborate on projects..
 - 📫 How to reach me:- via mail: adityaroy2003005@gmail.com